 Learn more and stay up to date at cpcc.edu/coronavirus.

 Are you ready for an exciting career but your lack of a high school diploma is holding you back?
-It's time to jump start your career.
-Pathways to Careers through College and Career Readiness can make it happen.
+It's time to jump start your career with Pathways to Careers through College and Career Readiness.
+Tuition may be waived for eligible students.

 What is Pathways to Careers

 Pathways to Careers gives you the opportunity to earn a high school diploma, college credits, and industry credentials: